What do crests and troughs correspond to on a longitudinal wave?

 The wavelength in a longitudinal wave is the distance between two consecutive points that are in phase.
 The wavelength in a longitudinal wave refers to the distance between two consecutive compressions or between two consecutive rarefactions.
 The amplitude is the maximum displacement from equilibrium.

-READ ALSO: How can I get closer to my soul?
+READ ALSO: How can I make my body feel better?

 What are the 3 parts of longitudinal wave?